(Spoken during night Satsang on January 22, 1984)

-You will not be able to understand how the apparently painful hardships which early disciples of great masters underwent were also soothing in their nature.
-Some of us are able to keep in mind some direct information about the latest of saints, Swami Sivananda.
-Such a stature is hard to find, and that expandedness which you can see only in a Christ—the width of heart, the nature of giving away everything—could be seen only in such masters.
-Suddenly he would get an idea of indoctrinating his students, and announce it.
+You will not be able to understand how the apparently painful hardships which early disciples of great masters underwent were also balming in their nature.
+Some of us are able to keep in mind some direct information about the most recent of saints, Swami Sivananda.
+Such a stature is hard to find, and that expandedness which can be seen only in a Christ—the breadth of heart that gave away everything—could be seen only in such masters.
+Suddenly Gurudev would get an idea of indoctrinating his students, and announce it.
 His announcements were always on the spot.
 There was no previous intimation.

 The next day Sri Gurudev came with an orange in his hand, and opened the door.
-“What were you thinking the whole day and night?”
-You can imagine what he was thinking.
+“What were you thinking the whole day and night?” he asked.
+You can imagine what the boy was thinking.
 “Were you thinking of God throughout the day and night?”

 “Anything but that,” said the boy.

 “Anyway, you are a good boy.
 You have done a great tapas, and here is a present for you.”
-He gave him the orange, and went away.
+Gurudev gave him the orange, and went away.

 None of us were exempt from such types of hard behaviour on his part, not even the best among the workers and associates in the Ashram.
-I remember that one day, for some reason, he told me to go into seclusion somewhere near Brahmapuri and stay in a cottage in the jungle which someone wanted to offer.
-I was very busy those days with some kind of work.
-He said, “Go and stay there.
+I remember that one day, for some reason, he told me to go into seclusion somewhere near Brahmapuri and stay in a cottage in the forest which someone wanted to offer.
+In those days I was very busy with some kind of work.
+Gurudev said, “Go and stay there.
 Do meditation.”
 As I mentioned, it was sudden.
 These announcements were all on the spot, without any previous notice.
 He would not tell us, “Tomorrow I would like you to go there.”
 He would tell us, “Go just now.”

 I said, “There is some work.”